Coritiba Foot Ball Club: Mascot

 The club's mascot is an old man nicknamed Vovô Coxa (Grandpa Coxa), and represents the club's tradition of being the oldest football club of Curitiba.

 Anthem

 The official club anthem lyrics were composed by Cláudio Ribeiro, and the music by Homero Rébuli.
 An unofficial anthem exists, titled Coritiba Eterno Campeão (Coritiba the Eternal Champion), which was composed by Francis Night.
 A third anthem, with lyrics composed by Vinicius Coelho, with music by Sebastião Lima, is also called Eterno Campeão.

+South American Record

 Market value

 According to the 2014 ranking of BDO RCS Auditores Independentes consulting, Coritiba has the 13th highest market value of Brazilian football, valued at approximately R$118.5 million.

-Other sports

-Although best known for football, Coritiba is the first team in Southern Brazil who also support American football.
-With a partnership between Coritiba and the Barigui Crocodiles, the Coritiba Crocodiles were founded.
-Coritiba Crocodiles are the four times state champions, and two times Brazilian national league champions.
+Despite this, in June 2023, Coritiba was sold to the company TreeCorp Investimentos for a value of R$1.1 billion.

 Honours

+Official tournaments

+(1) There were two leagues, Coritiba won the APSA League (Paraná Association of Athletic Sports), Britânia won the LSP (Paraná Sportive League), the champions of the two leagues faced each other and after winning the decision, Coritiba won the unified title of 1916.